 A new sensitivity label setting is available (in preview) to control site sharing permissions for SharePoint Online sites.
 The new setting is an advanced setting, meaning that it can only be set using the PowerShell Set-Label cmdlet.
 It’s a welcome addition to the control sensitivity labels can exert over containers.

 New PowerShell commands for sensitivity labels can configure default sharing link settings for SharePoint Online sites.
 Any site assigned a label configured for default sharing links inherits those settings within 24 hours.
-The new settings are in public preview now with general availability expected later this year.
-They build on the existing set of controls for container management available for sensitivity labels and show how powerful it is for organizations to be able to deploy management policy settings via labels.
+Also available is the ability to apply default sharing link settings at a per-document basis.

 The latest version of the Edge Chromium browser can read files protected by Office 365 sensitivity labels stored in SharePoint Online and Exchange Online.
 This might not be the feature that causes you to dump Chrome, but it’s very useful when your tenant uses sensitivity labels.